Syracuse State School

 Over the next hundred years the institution went through several name changes, including the Syracuse State Institution for Feeble-Minded Children, the Syracuse State School for Mental Defectives, and finally the Syracuse State School.
 One of its managers and trustees was Col. John Wesley Yale, elected by N. Y. Gov. Theodore Roosevelt.
-In the early 1990s, The Syracuse State School started to have a dwindling population.
-The facility was subsequently shut down June 17 of 1998, as they stopped receiving new patients and only had six.
+In the early 1990s the Syracuse State School enrolment started dwindling, and it was shut down on June 17, 1998, with only six patients and no more being received.